Stop retyping recipes

 Do

-Let flax and chia eggs gel for at least 5 minutes before adding
+Let flax and chia mixtures gel for at least 5 minutes before adding

 Mix batter until just combined to avoid tough results